Avisauridae: Description

 Avisaurids were among the largest and last enantiornithines to have lived, although they are also among the most poorly preserved.
 The majority of them are known primarily from fossilized tarsometatarsal bones, the part of a bird's leg formed by fused metatarsals (the bones which comprise the foot in humans).
 As a result, members of this family are distinguished from other enantiornithines exclusively by features of the tarsometatarsal and pedal phalanges (toe bones).

 Unlike in some prehistoric birds, avisaurid tarsometatarsals were not completely fused, with the distal (outer) parts of the metatarsals being separate from each other.
 The proximal (near) half of metatarsal III (the long bone in the middle of the tarsometatarsus) is convex from the front.
 The inside edge of this bone's trochlea (toe joint) has a bony tab which points downward, known as a plantar projection.
 The innermost bone of the tarsometatarsus, metatarsal I, is small, laterally compressed (flattened from side-to-side), and J-shaped from the side.
 It is connected to a reversed hallux sporting a very large and curved claw.

 Chiappe and Calvo (1994) found that the Avisauridae shared adaptations of the foot — including a fully reversed and distally placed hallux with a large claw — that indicated the ability to perch in trees.
 They argued that an arboreal habit was most likely for all of the Avisauridae.
+Their large size and tarso-metatarsus anatomy also indicate that they occupied a niche similar to modern birds of prey.